 Company culture makes the whole company better

 Curiously enough, great company culture can influence the team’s performance and improve their product.
+This goes in favor of the fact that 90% of professionals conduct research on a company's culture before accepting a role.

 We can take Apple, one of the world's greatest companies, as an example.
 Apple’s way of hiring deserves a whole article in itself, but for now, we can focus on how they ingrained company culture in their hiring practices.